The images featured on this website are the work of professional British iconographer, Helen Dejean.

-Commissions outside of the UK include the Venerable English College, Rome; New Brunswick Cathedral, Canada as well as several American and Australian churches ranging across the Orthodox, Catholic and Anglican confessions.
+My previous commissions outside the UK have included work for the Venerable English College, Rome; New Brunswick Cathedral, Canada and churches in America, Australia and Europe.

-UK commissions include: Bristol Cathedral, Chelmsford Cathedral, Wymondham Abbey, the Anglican Shrine of Our Lady of Walsingham, The Turf Club, St Mary’s Church at Harrow on the Hill, Holy Trinity Church at Cuckfield, All Hallows Church at Gospel Oak, The Oratory of Cardiff University Chaplaincy, St Luke’s Church at Woodside and several chapels of the Woodard School Corporation.
+In the UK, I have been commissioned by the Cathedrals at Bristol and Chelmsford, Wymondham Abbey, the Anglican Shrine of Our Lady of Walsingham, The Turf Club, Pall Mall, St Mary’s Church at Harrow on the Hill; St Bede’s Rotherham; Holy Trinity Church at Cuckfield; All Hallows Church, Gospel Oak; the Oratory of Cardiff University Chaplaincy; St Luke’s Church, Woodside; several chapels of the Woodard School Corporation plus many parish churches up and down the country.

-In addition, I have produced bespoke works for a large number of parish churches and private individuals worldwide and increasingly undertake clerical portraiture, often of some very eminent individuals.
+In addition, I have produced many privately commissioned icons for individuals worldwide and increasingly undertake clerical portraiture, often of some very eminent individuals.

-In terms of my art practice, I have painted icons in tempera since childhood and have developed my practice with the generous help of iconographers, mentors and experts from the Russian Orthodox tradition (notably the UKs first contemporary icon painters from St Seraphim’s Brotherhood, Walsingham).
-I have conducted field research at St Catherine’s Monastery, Sinai; Rome, Siena, Assisi, Istanbul and Moscow.
+In terms of my art practice, I have painted in tempera since childhood and have developed my practice with the generous help of iconographers, mentors and experts from the Russian Orthodox tradition (notably the UKs first contemporary icon painters from St Seraphim’s Brotherhood, Walsingham).
+I have undertaken field and site research at St Catherine’s Monastery, Sinai; Rome, Siena, Assisi, Istanbul and Moscow.
+Moreover, 9 years of examining and cataloguing icons in the Russian auction industry has given me first hand experience of the ‘real thing’.

 Qualifications